vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya.md

 Apurva-Vidhi comprises such injunctions as: 'Sprinkles paddy'.

-# 181

-Višishţa-Vidhi (falling under Apūrva) is medi- tative injunctions such as mano-maya.1.
+Viśishţa-Vidhi (falling under Apūrva) is medi- tative injunctions such as mano-maya.1.

 4